nwdigitalradio/n7nix/ax25/README.md

 collisions by randomizing the wait time before transmitting.
 The more random the timing the less chance of two TNCs transmitting at the same time and colliding.

+* An example for calculating PERSIST value based upon number of users of the channel
+  * PERSIST = (256/users)-1; (from: A handbook for K9NG protocol 9600 baud packet Version 2.0, June 13, 1994)
+  * if channel is clean, 63 is a reasonable PERSIST value;
+  * if channel is busy, guesstimate the average number of users active at one time,
+    * divide 256 by this number, then subtract 1, i.e. 4 users = (256/4) =64 -1 = 63

 ##### TXDELAY
 * TXDELAY - Sets the time delay between Push-to-Talk and the beginning of data.
 * How long after bringing the transmitter up to wait before sending data.

-TXDELAY should be adjusted to allow radio sufficient time to switch from receive mode to transmit mode and develop full power output.
+* should be adjusted to allow radio sufficient time to switch from receive mode to transmit mode and develop full power output.
+  * depends on your radio and recovery time of the slowest station on channel that you wish to work;
+    * set for best throughput with all radios involved on channel
+* 1200 baud: 100-700
+* 9600 baud: 50-150

 ##### TXTAIL
-* How long to hold up the transmitter after data has been sent
+* How long to hold the transmitter on after data has been sent
+* 1200 baud: 100
+* 9600 baud: 50

 ## Script Descriptions